ON THE ISSUES

 TRANSPORTATION

 NJ Transit is the third largest transit system in the country, and it is crucial to the residents of our district.
 Yet, our trains are late more often and break down more frequently than either New York’s Metro-North Railroad or the L.I.R.R.
 My wife and I take NJ Transit every week and see firsthand how even something as fixable as the smartphone app consistently lets commuters down.
-A district like ours must have representatives who ask the right questions, and who consult with experts, other states, and riders themselves in order to propose concrete solutions.
-Our current delegates in the Assembly voted against critical resources for NJ Transit just last year, and they will not be the ones to stand up to the federal government withholding funding for the crucial Gateway Tunnel project under the Hudson River.
+We need to be asking the right questions and consulting with experts, other states, and riders themselves in order to propose concrete solutions.
+The Hudson River Gateway Tunnel project is essential for our future and must continue to be a priority.

 CHILDCARE